-- NEPA, 40 CFR Parts 1500-1508, and 32 CFR Part 989 require public and agency review of the Draft EA - 23 and Draft FONSI before approval of a FONSI and implementation of a Proposed Action.
-Consistent with - 24 DAF EIAP (32 CFR Part 989), the public involvement process for this EA will consist of an early public - 25 notice announcing the project and upcoming availability of a Draft EA/FONSI, publication of a Notice of - Availability (NOA) of the Draft EA/FONSI, and a public comment period on the Draft EA/FONSI.
-Public - 27 comments will be taken into consideration during preparation of the Final EA and FONSI. - The DAF's NEPA guidance states the EA process must include at least a 30-day public comment period on - 29 the Draft EA and Draft FONSI, which starts with the publication of an NOA.
-The NOA was published in - the Oklahoman on December 24 and 26, 2023, as the newspaper of record.
-The NOA was also published - in the Midwest City Beacon on December 27, 2023.
-A copy of the Draft EA and Draft FONSI were made - 32 available at the Midwest City Library.
-An electronic version of the Draft EA and Draft FONSI were also - made available on the Tinker AFB website.
+NEPA, 40 CFR Parts 1500-1508, and 32 CFR Part 989 require public and agency review of the Draft EA and Draft FONSI before approval of a FONSI and implementation of a Proposed Action.
+Consistent with DAF EIAP (32 CFR Part 989), the public involvement process for this EA consisted of an early public notice announcing the project and upcoming availability of a Draft EA/FONSI, publication of a Notice of Availability (NOA) of the Draft EA/FONSI, and a public comment period on the Draft EA/FONSI.
+No public comments were received.

-DESCRIPTION OF THE PROPOSED ACTION AND
+The DAF's NEPA guidance states the EA process must include at least a 30-day public comment period on the Draft EA and Draft FONSI, which starts with the publication of an NOA.
+The NOA was published in the Oklahoman on December 24 and 26, 2023, as the newspaper of record.
+The NOA was also published in the Midwest City Beacon on December 27, 2023.
+A copy of the Draft EA and Draft FONSI were made available at the Midwest City Library.
+An electronic version of the Draft EA and Draft FONSI were also made available on the Tinker AFB website.

-3 ALTERNATIVES
+CHAPTER 2 DESCRIPTION OF THE PROPOSED ACTION AND ALTERNATIVES

-1 2.1 DEVELOPMENT OF ALTERNATIVES - -
+2.1 DEVELOPMENT OF ALTERNATIVES

-- 5 This chapter provides information on the Proposed Action and the No Action Alternative.
-The No Action - 6 Alternative serves as the baseline for identifying the impacts from the Proposed Action.
-NEPA, and the - 7 CEQ and DAF regulations for implementing NEPA, require all reasonable alternatives to be rigorously - 8 explored and objectively evaluated.
-To identify alternatives for the Proposed Action, DAF explored and - 9 considered other reasonable alternatives to the Proposed Action.
-Through this screening process, marginal - or unsuitable alternatives were eliminated from further consideration.
+This chapter provides information on the Proposed Action and the No Action Alternative.
+The No Action Alternative serves as the baseline for identifying the impacts from the Proposed Action.
+NEPA, and the CEQ and DAF regulations for implementing NEPA, require all reasonable alternatives to be rigorously explored and objectively evaluated.
+To identify alternatives for the Proposed Action, DAF explored and considered other reasonable alternatives to the Proposed Action.
+Through this screening process, marginal or unsuitable alternatives were eliminated from further consideration.

-11 2.1.1 Selection Standards
+2.1.1 Selection Standards